 Figure 2 shows Pt 4f ambient-pressure photoelectron spectra for model Pt/CeO2(111) and powder 0.5 wt% Pt/CeO2 catalytic systems, upon their interaction with CH4.
-The Pt 4f{7/2} peaks at 72.7 and 73.3 eV in Pt/CeO2(111) and 0.5 wt% Pt/CeO2, respectively indicates that Pt^{δ +} species are dominant on the as-prepared sample surfaces.
+The Pt 4f{7/2} peaks at 72.7 and 73.3 eV in Pt/CeO2(111) and 0.5 wt% Pt/CeO2, respectively indicates that Pt^{δ+} species are dominant on the as-prepared sample surfaces.
 Initially, these systems have a mixture of 2+, 1+ and 0 oxidation states for platinum, and the proportion of these states changes when going from the model to the powder system (see Figure S1 and Table S1 for the fitting result).
 For the initial systems, Pt1+ was the dominant feature in Pt/CeO2(111), whereas Pt2+ was present in the Pt/CeO2 powder.
 Upon interaction with methane at 25 °C, the Pt 4f peaks got broader and the peak valley became shallower for both Pt/CeO2(111) and 0.5 wt% Pt/CeO2 systems.
 A shoulder peak also appeared at 77.2 eV on the model system and at 77.7 eV on the powder catalyst, and this can be attributed to the adsorption of carbon-containing species on Pt as a result of methane dissociation.

 Figure 2.
 Pt 4f AP-XPS of Pt/CeO2(111) (left) and 0.5 wt% Pt/CeO2 (right) under a methane atmosphere at low and elevated temperatures.
-The powder catalyst was pre-treated in 10 mTorr O2 at 400 °C to remove any surface-bounded carbon species, and the samples were exposed to a 50 mTorr CH4 during the reaction process.
+The powder catalyst was pretreated in 10 mTorr O2 at 400 °C to remove any surface-bounded carbon species, and the samples were exposed to a 50 mTorr CH4 during the reaction process.

-As the temperature increases from 25 °C to 427 °C, the $Pt^{\delta+} \rightarrow Pt^0$ transformation occurs,^{27, 28} which was already complete at 327 °C. A $Pt^{\delta+} \rightarrow Pt^0$ reduction at > 300 °C was also seen in experiments of in-situ X-ray absorption spectroscopy (XAS) for the Pt/CeO_2 powder sample.
+As the temperature increases from 25 °C to 427 °C, the $Pt^{\delta+} \to Pt^0$ transformation occurs, $^{28, 29}$ which was already complete at 327 °C. A $Pt^{\delta+} \to Pt^0$ reduction at > 300 °C was also seen in experiments of in-situ X-ray absorption spectroscopy (XAS) for the Pt/CeO_2 powder sample.
 At these elevated temperatures, ceria reduction by methane was observed in the corresponding spectra of Ce 3d AP-XPS (Figure S2).
 In the case of the Pt/CeO_2 powder, this was also detected in results of time-resolved XRD where an expansion of the ceria lattice was found as a consequence of the formation of Ce^{3+} (Figure S3).
-In summary, at room temperature, small platinum particles in contact with ceria, which contain Pt^{δ+} species, are able to dissociate the methane molecule, producing mainly adsorbed CH_x fragments with a small amount of CO_x groups.
+In summary, at room temperature, small platinum particles in contact with ceria, which contain $Pt^{\delta+}$ species, are able to dissociate the methane molecule, producing mainly adsorbed CH_x fragments with a small amount of CO_x groups.
 At elevated temperatures, more than a monolayer of methane reacted with the systems producing Pt^0 and CeO{2-x} .
 The reduction of the ceria is quite important because the oxide and supported metal could now cooperate in the catalytic conversion of methane to high value chemicals.
+On the basis of these in-situ experimental results, we can conclude that small particles or $Pt^{\delta+}$ and Pt^0 in contact with ceria are very efficient for the activation of methane.
+The hydrocarbon clearly can attack Pt-CeO2 interfaces reducing the platinum and the ceria.